Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 ![Dashboy Camera pictures](Docs%20and%20research/Image%20files/Examples.png)

-Pictures were taken with the original plastic lens, CCTV lenses, CCTV fisheye with M12/CS adapters, and a [Tair-3s 300mm f/4.5 soviet telelens](http://nicolas.dupontbloch.free.fr/scope-tair-3s.htm), sensor glued into a Zenit 12XP shell.
+Pictures were taken with the original plastic lens, CCTV lenses, CCTV fisheye with M12/CS adapters, and a [Tair-3s 300mm f/4.5 soviet telelens](http://nicolas.dupontbloch.free.fr/scope-tair-3s.htm) with a [M42 lens mount](https://www.thingiverse.com/thing:6077684), sensor glued into a Zenit 12XP shell.

 # Some timelapses made with the device